kristianlm/sodec/README.md

 51 bytes (51 B) copied, 6.94628 s, 0.0 kB/s
 ```

-`dd` is too slow for `dd` to bother calculating the bandwidth, which is at around 60 bps.
+The bandwidth seems to be too slow for `dd` to pick up,
+which ends up at a staggering 60 bps.